5e3/CompoundFs/README.md

 # CompoundFs

 ### Several Files in One
-CompoundFs is a fully fledged file-system organized in a single operating-system file.
+CompoundFs is a fully fledged file-system organized in a single Operating-System file.
 It consists of a user defined directory structure alongside potentially multiple user-supplied data files.
-The whole compound file structure can easily be moved or send around as it exists in a single OS file.
+The whole compound file structure can easily be moved or send around as it exists as a single OS file.

 ### Transactional Write-Operations
 Write-operations either succeed entirely or appear as if they have never happend at all.